-Applications for reassessment must be filed not later than 31st of August 2016
+Applications for reassessment must be filed no later than 31st of August 2016.

-An overhaul of NSW’s Victim Compensation Scheme has left many victims of crime out in the cold.
+An overhaul of New South Wales’ Victim Compensation Scheme has left many victims of crime out in the cold.
 You may have applied for compensation under the previous Victims Compensation Scheme, only to find that you are eligible for a far lower payment under the revised scheme.

-Fortunately, a victim-led campaign for justice has prompted the NSW Government to announce that it will reassess claims that have been affected by this transition.
+Fortunately, a victim-led campaign for justice has prompted the New South Wales Government to announce that it will reassess claims that have been affected by this transition.

 “If your case has fallen through the cracks in the transition to the new Victims Support Scheme, we may be able to help you with a victims compensation reassessment”